hbctraining/Training-modules/RShiny/lessons/css/css_sliderInput.md

 An example CSS entry for the value of the "from" slider handle is below:

 ```
+/* Value of "From" slider handle in a range */
 .irs--shiny .irs-from{
   background-color: blue;
 }